-Companies that focused on offerings for ID proofing, include Jumio and Mitek.
+Companies that focus on offerings for ID proofing, include Jumio, Mitek and Acuant.
 Companies that provide a single solution may be seeking to combine with authentication and biometric verification technology providers to expand their ID proofing solutions' capabilities.
 The Ipsidy platform now offers its own identity proofing service for use in digital onboarding solutions, in conjunction with our biometric authentication and verification solutions.